evokegaming/guides/README.md

 ## Comments

-> Good code is its own best documentation.
-As you're about to add a
-> comment, ask yourself, "How can I improve the code so that this
-> comment isn't needed?"
-Improve the code and then document it to make
-> it even clearer. <br/>
-> -- Steve McConnell

 1. Write self-documenting code and ignore the rest of this section.
 Seriously!
 1. Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.